 - Some states have laws to say you cannot leave your children alone until they reach a certain age.

-- You can read about child abuse laws in the USA.
+- You can read about parenting laws in the USA.

 - You must get car insurance and registration for your car and carry it in the car.